These winter driving safety tips could keep you and your family safe during these cold winter months.

 Life in the Pacific Northwest is probably most defined by the rainy, temperate climate.
 While this comes with its own problems, one of the things that it allows us to avoid is snowy winter driving.
-The perils of winter driving are a danger that leads to personal injury problems across most of the United States, and learning to drive on snow is a skill in itself.
-With that being said, each winter in the Pacific Northwest seems to bring at least one or two snowy periods.
 These can lead to especially dangerous road conditions, which are only exacerbated by drivers without winter driving knowledge.
 Since we’re always looking to help our clients with personal injury prevention, we’ve compiled a few snow driving safety tips, for whenever they may be needed.

-Driving on snowy roads can be very dangerous, so always remember to take these injury prevention tips into consideration when doing so.
+While these winter driving safety tips could help prevent a collision, accidents can happen.
 If you or someone you know has been injured in an automobile accident of any kind, contact Evergreen Personal Injury Counsel, and we will help you file a personal injury claim.